The Uses and Importance of Vitamin Supplements

 The main water-soluble vitamins are thiamine (B1), riboflavin (B2), niacin (B3), Pantothenic acid (B5), pyridoxine (B6), Biotin (B7, also called vitamin H), Folic acid (B9, also called folate) and Vitamin C (also called ascorbic acid).

-Whichever class or designation these vitamins belong to, the way they work is to enable the body to metabolize the nutrients in food.
+Whichever class or designation these vitamins belong to, they enable the body to metabolize the nutrients in food.

 Are Vitamin Supplements Food?

-No. It’s important to note that vitamins themselves do not constitute a source of energy and have no inherent nutritive value.
+No. It's important to note that vitamins themselves are not a source of energy and have no inherent nutritive value.

-Researchers at the Mayo Clinic have determined that the best way to get the necessary vitamins is through food.
+Researchers at the Mayo Clinic have determined that food is the best way to get the necessary vitamins.

-Not only will the food provide better metabolic processing than any pills, but it will also provide the needed dietary fiber that the vitamin supplements, in and of themselves, do not deliver.
+Not only will the food provide better metabolic processing than any pills, but it will also provide the needed dietary fiber that the vitamin supplements do not deliver.

-True, there are fiber supplements available, but the healthiest, safest, and most reliable way to get dietary fiber is a natural way.
-Many weight-loss friendly foods provide excellent sources of fiber.
+True, fiber supplements are available, but the healthiest, safest, and most reliable way to get dietary fiber is natural.
+Many weight-loss-friendly foods provide excellent sources of fiber.